mne-tools/mne-docker/README.md

 Additionally, if you wish to use the latest development version, you can specify the `main` branch.
 For example:

-* `mne-tools/mne-python:latest` would use the latest released MNE-Python version, for example v0.23.0.
+* `mne-tools/mne-python:latest` would use the latest released MNE-Python version, e.g. v0.23.0.
 * `mne-tools/mne-python:0.23.0` would use the MNE-Python version 0.23.0.
-* `mne-tools/mne-python:main` would use the main branch from the MNE repository, and would contain the development version of MNE-Python.
+* `mne-tools/mne-python:main` would use the development version of MNE-Python.

 ## Building images